 Uzza: Yes, he did and when he got to the second level he spotted Jesus in conversion with John the Baptist.

 Archie: I'll bite.
 What does Jesus look like?

-Uzza: Muhammad was obviously enthralled with his trip Paradise, and it was a busy time with all he had to do in one night.
-In one account of his trip Jesus has lanky hair and is of medium height and moderate complexion, in another Jesus has curly hair and a broad chest and still in another, Jesus has a red face as if, according to Muhammad, he had just experienced a difficult bowel movement.
+Uzza: Muhammad was obviously enthralled with his trip to Paradise, and it was a busy time with all he had to do in one night.
+In one account of his trip, Jesus has lanky hair and is of medium height and moderate complexion; in another, Jesus has curly hair and a broad chest; and still in another, Jesus has a red face as if, according to Muhammad, he had just experienced a difficult bowel movement.

-Archie: Basically, from the Prophet's description, it could be anybody.
+Archie: From the Prophet's description, it could be anybody.